 This is mainly because of the extra protection credit cards offer consumers when purchasing under section 75.
 For more information you should read this article.

 The older the vehicle is, the more likely it will need more repairs.
 Even an older vehicle with low mileage is still prone to more rust and mechanical problems.

 A vehicle with high mileage can mean thousands of pounds lost in the sale, this is usually because a vehicle with higher mileage has more wear and tear.
 And of course, will cost you more money as there will be more repairs.

 If you find a used vehicle with low mileage, then be sure to get a vehicle data check either from us or one of our competitors to ensure that it doesn’t have any mileage discrepancies.
 At the moment, we offer our mileage history check for free with our initial car check.
 Just enter the registration below to find out if a vehicle has mileage issues for free.

 Check the interior of the vehicle including:

 Carpets, Floor, Roof, Front and back of seats, Dashboard, Sun visors, Glove box, Boot and anything else you can think of.
-It’s also a good idea to check for any dashboard warning lights.
+It’s also a good idea to check for any car warning lights.

 Check the engine oil

 Even if the vehicle has a full or part service history you should still check the engine oil, as running as vehicle without enough engine oil can cause mechanical problems and further expense.